skytreader/alexandria/readme.markdown

 # Dev Set-up

-Assuming you have a local mysql database allowing passwordless account `root`, create the relevant virtualenv and then,
+Assuming you have a local mysql database `alexandria` accessbile by passwordles account `root`, create the relevant virtualenv and then,

     pip install -r requirements.txt
     python run.py